 - Think of your credit report as a report card — it's a summary of all your financial information and behavior.
 For example, when you pay your bills on time, that information is reflected in your credit report.
 When you miss a payment or an account goes to collections, you'll see that in your report too.

 - Your credit score, on the other hand, is like your final grade.
 It's a three-digit number that reflects how responsible you are when it comes to borrowing money, based on all the information in your credit report.
 Creditors consider this number when deciding whether or not to approve you for a credit card, loan, and more.
 The higher your credit score, the better.

-Understanding your FICO score
+Understanding Your FICO Score

-However, the score that's used by 90% of top lenders2 is your FICO score.
-FICO scores range from 300 to 8503 and are based on the information that the three major credit bureaus — Experian, Equifax, and TransUnion — have on file for you.
-Again, your scores might vary between bureaus, so it's a good idea to keep tabs on all three (more on that below).
+FICO scores, the most commonly used credit scores, range from 300 to 850 and are based on the information that the three major credit bureaus — Experian, Equifax, and TransUnion — have on file for you.
+Since your scores might vary between bureaus,4 it's a good idea to keep tabs on all three (more on that below).

 - Payment history (35%): The most important factor in determining your credit score is your payment history.
 Missing just one payment can negatively affect your score, while always paying your bills on time will boost your score higher.

 - Amount owed (30%): Lenders like to see that you aren't too reliant on credit.
 Maxing out your credit cards is a big red flag.
-In fact, experts recommend utilizing no more than 30%4 of your total available credit.
+In fact, experts recommend utilizing no more than 30%8 of your total available credit.